“Life is a maths equation. In order to gain the most, you have to know how to convert negatives into positives”

 Essential to effective teaching is the planning and delivery of mathematical concepts.
 Members of staff use an ‘S’ plan to allow them to think deeply about the steps needed to be taken (the journey) to enable all children succeed and meet the objective.
 This is developed by identifying all the key objectives within the unit and then unpicking them to identify the key ideas.
 Possible misconceptions or barriers to learning are also identified to intervene and address misconceptions quickly.
 A range of concrete, pictorial and abstract ideas will be skilfully planned into the lesson to develop deep thinking.

-All lessons at St Joseph’s are creative and engaging using the teaching for mastery approach developed around the five big ideas (Coherence, variation, fluency, mathematical thinking and representation and structure.)
-Within lessons children are given opportunities to develop their fluency skills using ‘Fabulous Five’ at the beginning of a lesson.
+All lessons at St Joseph’s use the teaching for mastery approach developed around the five big ideas (Coherence, variation, fluency, mathematical thinking and representation and structure.)
+Within lessons children are given opportunities to develop their arithmetic skills using ‘Flashback Arithmetic’ at the beginning of a lesson.
 Children solve written calculations or develop fluency in number bonds or times tables.
+A review of previous learning is then undertaken to ‘link’ previous and new learning.
 Mathematical vocabulary will then be introduced or revisited.
 Following this, children are then introduced to a new concept that builds upon previous learning.
 They develop their mathematical reasoning and competence when solving incredibly sophisticated problems.
 It provides children with the opportunity to develop why? and why not? questions.
 Throughout the lesson, children are given opportunities to discuss their mathematical thinking with their partner and use a range of different representations such as tens frames, part- whole models and bar models.
 Children move from the concrete and pictorial to the abstract.
 This allows children to make mathematical connections and move between different contexts and representations in mathematics.
-Finally, conceptual variation is applied to identity what it is and what is isn’t.
 At the end of the lesson children have the opportunity to reason mathematically and further develop their mathematical vocabulary.
-The majority of children progress through the lesson at the same pace.
-Differentiation is achieved by emphasising deep knowledge and through individual support and intervention.
+The majority of children progress through the lesson at the same pace with differentiated activities and through individual support.